algolia/jekyll-algolia/docs-src/src/blog.md

 to them.
 This makes altering the styling of the elements to match your overall theme easy to achieve.

+### Edge-case handling

+With the current configuration, we will sometimes end up with results that look
+irrelevant: nothing is highlighted neither in the title or the content.

+This is because by default the plugin is searching into different fields (including `tags`, `categories` and the parent heading hierarchy of each paragraph).
+Because we chose to only display the title and content, it means that when a match in another attribute is occurring, we have no way to visually signal it to the user.
+It makes the result look irrelevant, while it is actually relevant (but we're not explaining why).

+One way to work around this issue is to manually tell the API in which field it should search, by using the `[restrictSearchableAttributes][12]` option.

 ### Final code

 Here is the complete new version of the `_includes/algolia.html` file.